 6. Rollback WhatsApp with an APK

-We covered the subject of sideloading APKs extensively, here and here, so if you want to learn more, make sure to check them out.
+We covered the subject of sideloading APKs extensively, in our articles about the safety of APKs on Android and installing apps from Unknown Sources.
+So if you want to learn more, make sure to check them out.
 Basically, in this case, we want to get rid of the official release and get an older version of WhatsApp that probably doesn’t have an overlying issue.

 Here’s what you need to do:

-- Navigate to APKMirror, here, and download an older APK version of WhatsApp.
+- Navigate to APKMirror and download an older APK version of WhatsApp.
 Alternatively, you can try any other version except the one currently installed on your device.
 Beta versions are also an option but we suggest avoiding them due to stability issues.

-- Uninstall the app by following instructions from the previous solution.
+- Uninstall the app by following the instructions from the previous solution.

 Editor’s note: This article was originally published in November 2019.
 We made sure to revamp it for freshness and accuracy.